If you’re looking for reviews of the best resume writers online, then you’ve come to the right place.

 JobStars USA provides professional resume writing and career coaching for entry-level up through executive-levels.
 They’re versatile but very good (and very experienced).

-If you decide to use JobStars USA, use the coupon code “Sidekick10” to get 10% off your order at their website.
+If you decide to use JobStars USA, use the coupon code “Sidekick50” to save $50 off your order of $450 or more.
 I spoke with the founder, Doug, and got this as a special deal just for readers of CareerSidekick.

 A lot of job seekers ask me who I recommend for just improving/updating their existing resume.
 They want help from a pro resume writer, but they’ve already got a resume started.

 And JobStars USA has a great service for this for all levels, which includes:

 So if you have an older resume that you feel is pretty good, but could use an update, and needs to be refreshed to include your most recent position(s), then this service above is a good choice.

 Virginia Franco offers certified professional resume writing for professionals with a higher budget ($1,000+)

 She also writes LinkedIn profiles, cover letters and professional bios.